marvka/simple-counter/README.md

 # Simple counter

-A very simple counter using flexbox.
+A very simple counter that counts from 0 to 3 and wraps around in either direction.
+Styled using flexbox.